Inderpanda/Music-store-SQL-Project/README.md

  9. Analyze the most popular genre for each country.
 10. Determine the customers who have spent the most on music in each country.

+  # Key Findings

+*Top Customers*: By analyzing customer purchase history and expenditure, identified  top customers based on their lifetime value and frequency of purchases.
+This information can be utilized to develop personalized marketing strategies, loyalty programs, and special offers to further engage and retain these valuable customers.

+*Revenue by Country*: By aggregating sales data and analyzing customer locations, determined the top revenue-generating countries for our digital music store.
+This insight enables us to focus our marketing efforts, localization strategies, and customer support resources on these regions to maximize revenue potential.

+*Popular Genres*: By examining customer preferences and purchase patterns, identified the most popular music genres among our customer base.
+This information can inform our content curation strategy, promotional campaigns, and collaborations with artists in those genres to cater to customer demands effectively.

+# Learnings
+1. Better and more in-depth understanding of Joins.
+2. Advanced analytical  i.e. CTE  & Recursive and aggregate functions.
+3. Brushed on some  basics like SELECT, GROUP BY, and HAVING clauses.

 # Easy Level Questions
 ![1](https://github.com/Inderpanda/Music-store-SQL-Project/assets/138003751/3aae867a-e03e-4c20-bb9c-e467e20be4bd)